wallarm/product-documentation/docs/latest/api-protection/graphql-rule.md

         Note that you can set when the rule must be applied using different condition combinations, for example, you can use URI and leave other conditions unspecified or set `CONTENT-TYPE` header to `application/graphql` without specifying any endpoint.
 You can also create several rules with different conditions and set different limits and reactions in them.

-1. In **Then**, choose **Detect GraphQL attacks** and set thresholds for GraphQL requests in accordance with your traffic metrics (if left empty/unselected, no limitation is applied by this criteria):
+1. Set thresholds for GraphQL requests in accordance with your traffic metrics (if left empty/unselected, no limitation is applied by this criteria):

     * **Maximum total query size in kilobytes** - sets the upper limit for the size of an entire GraphQL query.
 It's crucial for preventing Denial of Service (DoS) attacks that exploit server resources by submitting excessively large queries.
     * **Maximum value size in kilobytes** - sets the maximum size for any individual value (whether a variable or query parameter) within a GraphQL query.
 This limit helps mitigate attacks that attempt to overwhelm the server through Excessive Value Length, where attackers send requests with overly long string values for variables or arguments.